daggerok/microprofile-examples/kumuluzee-mp12/readme.md

     mvn clean package

-This will create an executable jar file **mp12ws-swarm.jar** within the _target_ maven folder.
+This will create an executable jar file **mp12kee.jar** within the _target_ maven folder.
 This can be started by executing the following command

-    java -jar target/wildfly-swarm-mp12-swarm.jar
+    java -jar target/kumuluzee-mp12.jar

 To launch the test page, open your browser at the following URL

-    http :8080/
+    http :8080
     http :8080/health
-    http :8080/data/hello
     http :8080/data/config/lookup
+    http :8080/data/config/injected
+    http :8080/data/metrics
+    http :8080/data/resilience

 ## Specification examples